Choosing a colour scheme for your kitchen is much more than just deciding what colour you like best.

 The majority of interior design revolves around three basic colour themes.

 This is where one base colour is decided on and variations of it are used across the kitchen.
 It works extremely well in contemporary kitchens.
 Consider this Shaker Kitchen.
 Charming, muted colours draw the eye to the cabinets whilst the open white wall behind makes the kitchen seem deep and warm.

 Using colours that are close to each other on the colour wheel or are all present in your seascape scene, they compliment each other without being too similar.
 Creating a specific theme works wonderfully well with harmonious colour schemes.
 Blues, whites and grey can give a fresh, modern feel whilst also invoking the spirit of the ocean.

 A bold approach but one that can work wonderfully in a striking way.
 Using opposite colours this scheme creates a statement in the kitchen.
-Think of pale walls and counters countered with a brightly coloured oven range or kitchen island.
+Think of pale walls and counters countered with a brightly coloured oven range or modern wooden kitchen island.

 Each colour creates a feeling.
 Deciding how you want your guests to feel is integral if you are to create your perfect space.
 But what colour will evoke what feeling?